Dick Barlow: Overview

 Cricket was engrained in Barlow from an early age, and he went on to play for Lancashire for 20 years and continued to play at lower levels into his sixties.
 He left school aged fourteen to work in a printing office as an apprentice compositor.
 He was later an iron moulder with Dobson & Barlow in Bolton, and then in 1865 he moved to Derbyshire when his father got work at the Staveley Iron Works.
 It was for Staveley Iron Works Cricket Club that Barlow first played cricket, becoming a cricket professional with Farsley in Leeds in 1871, which was the year in which he first played for Lancashire.
 From 1873 to 1877 he was the professional for Saltaire in Bradford.
 Barlow played one match for Derbyshire in the 1875 season against a United North of England Eleven.

 Barlow was 5 ft 8 inches tall and weighed approximately eleven stone.
 He was strong and sturdily built.
-Barlow was known for his defensive batting, which made it hard to dismiss him, and which earned him the nickname Stonewaller.
-On one occasion he scored no runs in a partnership of 45 with AN Hornby, who was dismissed for 44.
+He was known for his defensive batting, which made it hard to dismiss him, and which earned him the nickname Stonewaller.
+On one occasion he scored no runs in a partnership of 45 with A. N. Hornby, who was dismissed for 44.
 He holds the world first-class record for the lowest score by a batsman carrying his bat: against Nottinghamshire in 1882 he batted through the innings and made 5 not out when Lancashire were dismissed for 69.
 Barlow was also a good bowler with much variation.

 According to a (possibly apocryphal) story related by Alan Gibson, Barlow was working as a railway porter when Hornby first encountered him.
 Hornby happened to see him batting against the bowling of the station-master, and asked if he might have a bowl himself.
-"Ay, do," was the reply.
+"Ay, do", was the reply.
 "He's been in for a fortnight."

-At Lord's
+"At Lord's"

-Barlow is immortalised in one of the best-known pieces of cricket poetry, a poem called At Lord's by Francis Thompson.
-In it Thompson remembers back watching Barlow and A N Hornby play for Lancashire through rose-tinted glasses.
-The first verse of the poem, which is repeated as the final verse is the best known:
+Barlow is immortalised in one of the best-known pieces of cricket poetry, called "At Lord's" by Francis Thompson.
+In it Thompson remembers watching Barlow and A. N. Hornby play for Lancashire through rose-tinted glasses.
+The first verse of the poem, which is repeated as the final verse, is the best known: